dominikkiese/MatsubaraFunctions.jl/README.md

 # Advanced Usage: MPI Helpers

-To simplify the parallelization of algorithms involving `MatsubaraFunction` instances, we export some useful methods based on the MPI.jl wrapper
+To simplify the parallelization of algorithms involving `MatsubaraFunction` instances, we export some useful methods based on the MPI.jl wrapper.
+For further information on how to set up MPI with Julia see https://github.com/JuliaParallel/MPI.jl.

 ```julia
 using MatsubaraFunctions